Check door and window frames

 Installing new doors or windows

-Make sure that they are certified to the appropriate British Standard (BS):
+Make sure your windows and doors have the right British Standard (BS):

 Secure connecting door between your garage and house

 Make sure your garage is always locked, especially if it has a connecting door to the house.
-A burglar could get in and work on opening the inner door without being seen.
+A burglar could get in and open the inner door without being seen.

 Fit locks to french windows and patio doors